ManwhoreDev/CoomersGuide.github.io/Source-files/Coomers-guide/Coomer.md

 short sentences.
 Each sentence in a World Info entry should be able to stand on its own and use the key for the entry, much like how /remember sentences need to be able to stand on their own.
 For World Info especially, make sure your sentences are short and to the point.
-Avoid the use of 'and' or any commas, splitting sentences into clunky fragments if you must.
-While this makes them annoying to read for humans, it helps the AI process information more effectively.

 When it comes to keys, they are usually quite self-evident.
 Make sure that the keys for a World Info entry encompass all possible, but